ArtemGits/ddos_protection_NN/README.md

 ```

-For demonstration and for more details, i recored video:
+For demonstration and for more details, I recored video: https://www.youtube.com/watch?v=RiLg3jlOXjk&feature=youtu.be

+I have tested with LOIC: https://github.com/NewEraCracker/LOIC

 ## Built With